balena-labs-projects/balena-dash/README.md

 ## Setup and configuration

+Use of balenaDash requires that you allocate more memory to the GPU.
+This is achieved by adding (or editing the existing) the **Device configuration variable** `RESIN_HOST_CONFIG_gpu_mem`, for this project we recommend setting it to `128`.

-This project can be deployed to a new balenaCloud application in one click using the button below:
+Or this project can be deployed to a new balenaCloud application in one click using the button below:
 [![](https://balena.io/deploy.png)](https://dashboard.balena-cloud.com/deploy)

 ### Official Raspberry Pi 7-inch display